racedo/vLab-Files/TripleO-templates/overcloud-image-build.md

 ## Modify base image if necessary
-During the image build packages are installed so the image needs to be subscribed.
-Extra packages are installed as an example only.
+Subscribe the image so that packages can be installed.
+Optionally, you can add packages during this process.
 ```
 virt-customize -a /tmp/rhel-guest-image-7.2-20160302.0.x86_64.qcow2 \
 --run-command \